 Description: In order to comply with regulatory amendments and the needs of corporate governance practices, it is proposed to amend certain articles of the Company's "Articles of Incorporation".
-For a comparison table of the amended provisions, please refer to Attachment 7.
+For a comparison table of the amended provisions, please refer to Attachment 7 on pages 36 to 38 of this handbook.